 3. What are the 5 signs of an unhealthy relationship?

 - There’s a lot of intimidation

 - Compromises self-care

 4. What’s considered poisonous in a relationship?

-Disturbing behavior patterns, such as selfishness, lack of care for others, controlling tendencies, and jealousy and enviousness.
+Disturbing behavior patterns include selfishness, lack of care for others, controlling tendencies, and jealousy and envy.